 - Prepare university students to become highly skilled, civically engaged human service professional and community leaders.

-- Respond to community initiatives to strengthen community systems to better serve at-risk youth and their families.
+- Respond to community initiatives to strengthen community systems to better serve youth and their families.

 Youth in Campus Connections